mchlcui/Subway-Nutrition-Calculator/README.md

 ## User Stories

 - As a user, I want to be able to create a new sandwich.
-- As a user, I want to be able to view what is currently in my sandwich.
+- As a user, I want to be able to view what is in my sandwich.
+- As a user, I want to be able to save a sandwich and access it whenever I want to.
 - As a user, I want to be able to add ingredients into my new sandwich.
 - As a user, I want to be able to remove an ingredient from my sandwich.
 - As a user, I want to be able to see the nutrition value of my sandwich.